Vidicon/ES6/gpio/readme.md

 |14		|GPIO_04|X1-96	|P1.28	|J3.36
 |24		|GPIO_05|X1-85	|P1.13	|J1.24

-Example to set Pin J3.54
-33554432 > 0x4002 8010		P2_DIR_SET
-33554432 > 0x4002 8004		P3_OUTP_SET

-To set a port, we traced the LPC pins to the J headers (see table above), and we connected a LED to check if our peek/poke command worked.

 To set a port:
 * First write P2_DIR_SET to the desired pin (1023-regVal for dir)